makinacorpus/slide2pdf/README.md

-# slide2PDF
+# slide2pdf
-slide2PDF is a simple app developped with JavaScript and NodeJS.
-This app is made to convert your slides to PDF.
+slide2pdf is made to convert WEB presentation slides to PDF by capturing screenshots and converting it to PDF format.

 ## System requirements